 Washington is lumber country, and we all love the sound and smell of a good wood fire.

-At Custom Hearth, we believe that education is key so before you upgrade your new wood stove, we just want to point out some of the things that make today’s stoves far more superior than the wood stoves of yesterday…
+At Custom Hearth, we believe that education is vital so before you upgrade your new wood stove insert, wood burning fireplace, or free standing wood burning stove, we just want to point out some of the things that make today’s stoves far more superior to the wood stoves of yesterday.

 Forget What You Think You Know About Burning Wood

 Back in the day, when you were ready to head to bed, you would stoke your wood stove, load it up with wood, damper it down so only a little air can get in, and your fire would last (almost) through the night.

 Today’s stoves are far less complicated!
 They are so efficient that many of them can keep one log burning for several hours, some claim as long as 10!
 In fact, loading up the stove with too much wood will actually smother the fire out.